orbeon/orbeon-forms-doc/configuration/properties/form-runner.md

 #### Barcode

-The following property specifies whether a barcode must be included on PDF files.
+[Orbeon Forms PE] The following property specifies whether a barcode must be included on PDF files produced from a PDF template.
+Adding a barcode to a PDF produced without a PDF template isn't supported at this point (see [RFE #2190](https://github.com/orbeon/orbeon-forms/issues/2190)).

 ```xml
 <property